Alert Message Please update your browser.

 What is identity theft and how to stop it

-You've just received a notification that your account balance has dropped down to almost nothing and you're noticing you can't log in to certain accounts.
+You've just received a notification that your account balance has dropped down to almost nothing and you notice that you can't log in to certain accounts.
 Similarly, you might be reviewing transactions on your banking app and happen to notice a large purchase you don't recall making.
 In both instances, you may have fallen victim to identity theft.

-Finding out that there's been identity theft can be scary—it often feels like a personal violation.
+Finding out that there's been identity theft can be scary.
 Someone has stolen your information and used it to their benefit without your approval or confirmation.
-You may be wondering if the perpetrator has used your information in other ways, like getting access to government documents or finding out where you live.
+You may be wondering if the perpetrator has used your information in other ways.
 While it can be an unnerving position to find yourself in, identity theft can be stopped, and with proactive steps, you can secure your information to prevent further damage.

 In this article, you will learn: